-Oysters XO, NYC; Los Angeles; Washington, D.C.; Atlanta; Charleston, SC; Miami; Chicago; Seattle; and Philadelphia
+Oysters XO, NYC; Los Angeles; Washington, D.C.; Atlanta; Charleston, SC; Miami; Chicago; Seattle; Philadelphia; New Orleans; and San Francisco

 For those occasions when a raw bar just won't do, try this oyster ceviche.
 Cooked lightly in acid, the oysters retain their texture and flavor, yielding a refreshing appetizer that keeps the bivalves front-and-center.

 - 12 oysters

 - 1/4 cup lime juice (from about 2 limes)

 - 1/4 cup orange juice (from about half an orange)

 - 2 tablespoons lemon juice (from about half a lemon)

 - 1/4 cup finely sliced red onion